ubidots/ubidots-electricimp/README.md

 });
 ```

-### Ubidots.sendValues(dsLabel, data)
+### Ubidots.sendToVariable(dsLabel, varLabel, data)

-This function is to send values to Ubidots.
-On the following example code you'll be able to send one value to Ubidots:
+This function is to send one value to a variable:

 **Agent Code**